-- (iii) Municipal Solid Waste Type IV AE; and - (iv) TPDES or NPDES Industrial or Municipal Minor; - (C) two points for each permit type listed in clauses (i) (iii) of this subparagraph issued to a person at a site or utilized by a person at a site: - (i) Title V Federal Operating Permit; - (ii) New Source Review individual permit; and - (iii) any other individual site-specific water quality permit not referenced in subparagraph (A) or (B) of this paragraph or any water quality general permit; - (D) one point for each type of authorization listed in clauses (i) (xiii) of this subparagraph issued to a person at a site or utilized by a person at a site: - (i) Edwards Aguifer authorization; - (ii) Enclosed Structure permit or registration relating to the use of land over a closed Municipal Solid Waste landfill; - (iii) Industrial Hazardous Waste registration;
+- (B) three points for each type of authorization listed in clauses (i) - - (iv) of this subparagraph issued to a person at a site: - (i) Municipal Solid Waste Type I AE; - (ii) Municipal Solid Waste Type IV, V, or VI; - (iii) Municipal Solid Waste Type IV AE; and - (iv) TPDES or NPDES Industrial or Municipal Minor; - (C) two points for each permit type listed in clauses (i) (iii) of this subparagraph issued to a person at a site or utilized by a person at a site: - (i) Title V Federal Operating Permit; - (ii) New Source Review individual permit; and - (iii) any other individual site-specific water quality permit not referenced in subparagraph (A) or (B) of this paragraph or any water quality general permit;

-(iv) Municipal Solid Waste Tire Registrations;

-registrations not listed in (v) Other types of Municipal Solid Waste permits or subparagraphs (A) - (C) of this paragraph;

-(vi) Petroleum Storage Tank registration;

-(vii) Radioactive Waste Storage or Processing license;

-(viii) Sludge registration or permit;

-(ix) Stage II Vapor Recovery registration;
+- (D) one point for each type of authorization listed in clauses (i) (xiii) of this subparagraph issued to a person at a site or utilized by a person at a site: - (i) Edwards Aquifer authorization; - (ii) Enclosed Structure permit or registration relating to the use of land over a closed Municipal Solid Waste landfill; - (iii) Industrial Hazardous Waste registration; - (iv) Municipal Solid Waste Tire Registrations; - (v) Other types of Municipal Solid Waste permits or registrations not listed in subparagraphs (A) (C) of this paragraph; - (vi) Petroleum Storage Tank registration; - (vii) Radioactive Waste Storage or Processing license; - (viii) Sludge registration or permit; - (ix) Stage II Vapor Recovery registration;

-(x) Municipal Solid Waste Type IX;

-under Chapter 106 of this (xi) Permit by Rule requiring submission of an application title (relating to Permits by Rule);

-(xii) Uranium license; and

-(xiii) Air Quality Standard Permits.

-- (2) Size.
+- (x) Municipal Solid Waste Type IX; - (xi) Permit by Rule requiring submission of an application under Chapter 106 of this title (relating to Permits by Rule); - (xii) Uranium license; and - (xiii) Air Quality Standard Permits. - (2) Size.
 Every site shall be assigned points based upon size as determined by the following: - (A) Facility Identification Numbers (FINs): The total number of FINS at a site will be multiplied by 0.02 and rounded up to the nearest whole number. - (B) Water Quality external outfalls: - (i) 10 points for a site with ten or more external outfalls; - (ii) 5 points for a site with at least five, but fewer than ten, external outfalls;